DimopDim/PhD/19_Andromeda/Paper_05_Tensor/00_Create_Tensor/README.md

 # 14. Important implementation note

-The current codebase implements the corrected **76-concept / 304-clinical-descriptor** pipeline and a leakage-safe dynamic landmark design.
+The current codebase implements the corrected **76-concept / 304-clinical-descriptor** pipeline, a **337-predictor frozen base schema** for the locked experiment, and a leakage-safe dynamic landmark design.
+Stage-05 `feature_order.json` / `reports/feature_order.csv` and the Stage-05 manifest are the authoritative sources for the realized predictor width.
+Older comments or configuration fragments that state 341 predictors belong to a stale demographic-width expectation and should not be used in the manuscript or reproduction notes.

 If numerical results from an earlier manuscript draft were generated with a different feature count, demographic width, split definition, or complete-cohort formulation, that earlier implementation should be preserved under a separate Git tag/release rather than mixed with this corrected pipeline.
-Reproducibility requires the code release, configuration files, and reported manuscript results to correspond to the same analytical version.
+Reproducibility requires the code release, configuration files, generated manifests, and reported manuscript results to correspond to the same analytical version.

 ---